Unlock the full potential of your daily.dev feed with advanced content filtering options based on content categories.

 What are the advanced filtering options?

-Click on the "My Feed" filter button (1) to open the feed options menu.
+Click on the "My Feed" filter button to open the feed options menu, as shown below:

-Then choose "Advanced" from the feed filters menu (2).
+Choose "Advanced" from the feed filters menu, as illustrated below:

 How to block specific sources or tags?